-Premiums for most part-time active employees are payroll deducted.
-There are certain part-time employees, including employees whose paycheck is not sufficient to deduct the part-time premiums or whose agency/university cannot payroll deduct part-time premiums, which must be direct billed by the Department.
+Contributions for most part-time active employees are payroll deducted.
+There are certain part-time employees, including employees whose paycheck is not sufficient to deduct the part-time contributions or whose agency/university cannot payroll deduct part-time contributions, who must be direct billed by the Department.